sudeepthi59o/sudeepthi59o.github.io/content/about/_index.md

 ---

 **Hi, I'm Sudeepthi.**
-I'm a second-year Master's student in Computer Science at Indiana University, passionate about building intelligent and scalable systems.
+I'm a recent graduate with a Master’s in Computer Science from Indiana University, passionate about building intelligent and scalable systems.
 My experience spans software development, AI, machine learning, big data, and cloud technologies, where I focus on turning complex problems into practical solutions.
 Outside of tech, you can usually find me reading fiction, traveling or exploring new cuisines.

 Check out the Projects page to see what I’ve been working on.